bitnose/learning-blog/content/posts/post-12.md

 **1. Cause the problem**

-I created a new folder named wrong_public in user's home dir, located the manage.py file and the project.
-Then I moved the project (still the one containing manage.py) to `wrong_public` folder
+I created a new folder, named wrong_public in user's home dir.
+I located the manage.py file and the project.
+Then I moved the project (still the one containing manage.py) to `wrong_public` folder.

 {{< figure src="/img/h12/debug_09.png" title="" width="600">}}